What is Dry Cupping Therapy?

 Therapists point of view:

-From a therapist’s point of view including cupping therapy within a massage treatment, can reduce the pressure placed on their hands and wrists and can help the therapist to
+From a therapist’s point of view including cupping therapy within a massage treatment, can reduce the pressure placed on their hands and wrists and can help the therapist to utilise their time more efficiently during treatment.

 For instance, cups are often used in one area to pre-reduce muscle tension and increase blood flow, whilst a second area is being treated with manual massage techniques.
-The cups can then be removed or
+The cups can then be removed or paced in a different area, and manual massage techniques can then be applied to the pre-cupped region.

 How does Dry Cupping work?